This is Part 2 of a two-part tutorial about editing and deleting WP posts.

 (Edit Posts section – Permalink)

-Note: When you change the post category and/or the post slug, WordPress automatically updates all instances of the changed post permalink throughout your site.
-To learn more about Permalinks, see this tutorial: Setting Up WordPress Permalinks
+When changes are made to the post category and/or the post slug, WordPress updates all instances of the changed post URL throughout your site.
+For more information about using search engine friendly URLs, see this tutorial: Improve Your WordPress SEO Using Permalinks

-Tip #5: To filter posts by category, select the category from the ‘Categories’ column, or choose a category from the ‘All Categories’ dropdown menu …
+Tip #5: To filter posts by category, click on the category from the ‘Categories’ column, or choose a category from the ‘All Categories’ dropdown menu …

-Only posts that include the category will display in the Posts table …
+A list of all posts with the category will display in the Table of Posts …

-Clicking on a post category is like performing a bulk category filtering.
-To return your Table of Posts to the default list, do the following:
+Clicking on a post category is like performing a bulk category sort.
+To return your Table of Posts to the default state, do the following:

 - Click on the ‘Filter’ button …

-Tip #6: To display only posts that include specific tags, click on the tag from the ‘Tags’ column …
+Tip #6: To filter posts by tags, click on the tag from the ‘Tags’ column …

 (Filtering posts by tag)

-(The Table of Posts generally lists posts in reverse chronological order)
+Tip #7: The Table of Posts generally displays posts in reverse chronological order …

-To see all posts listed in alphabetical (or reverse alphabetical) order, click on the ‘Title’ triangle in the column header …
+To display all posts in alphabetical (or reverse alphabetical) order, click the little black triangle next to the ‘Title’ column header …

 (You can arrange posts in alphabetical order)

-You can also reorder posts by comments and date …
+You can also do the same to reorder posts by date and comments …

-Tip #8: If you use a plugin like Jetpack to extend the functionality of your WordPress site (e.g. to automate your content distribution and increase traffic), you can also create short URLs for your posts.
+Tip #8: If you use a plugin like Jetpack (e.g. to automate your content distribution and increase traffic), you can also create shortlinks for your posts.

-Shortlinks are a useful feature to have if you do a lot of posting on social media, send out promotions via SMS, or use applications where short and concise posts are required.
+Shortlinks (short URLs) are a useful feature to have if you do a lot of posting on social media, send out promotions via SMS, or wherever short and concise posts are necessary.